miq-consumption/charging-docs/README.md

 Our current roadmap and Scrum board is at: https://trello.com/chargeback_in_cloudforms

-And we have a wiki if you want to know how things are going: http://restoconstante.blogspot.com
+And we have a blog if you want to know how things are going: http://restoconstante.blogspot.com